 The procedure for concluding a bank deposit agreement;

-The rights of depositors and the obligation of the bank;
+Rights of depositors and obligations of the bank;

-Methods of calculating and paying interest on deposits (deposits).
+Methods for calculating and paying interest on deposits.

-Intra-bank instructions on the procedure for making specific deposit (deposit) operations, which are developed by the bank in development of the Regulations on deposits (deposits), contain the organization of the work of a branch (subdivision) of the bank with various categories of depositors; the procedure for issuing documents corresponding to the commission of these operations, the scheme of their document flow; reflection in accounting of operations on acceptance and issuance of deposits, accrual and payment of interest on them.
+Internal bank instructions on the procedure for performing specific deposit (deposit) operations, which are developed by the bank in development of the Regulations on deposits, contain the organization of the work of a bank branch (division) with various categories of depositors; the procedure for preparing documents corresponding to the performance of these operations, the scheme of their document flow; reflection in accounting of operations for the acceptance and issuance of deposits, the accrual and payment of interest on them.

-The volume of funds attracted by the bank in deposits (deposits) depends on the state of supply and demand for monetary resources, the deficit or excess of funds from the bank, the state of the deposit market.
+The volume of funds attracted by the bank into deposits (deposits) depends on the state of supply and demand for monetary resources, the bank’s deficit or surplus of funds, and the state of the deposit market.

-In order to attract funds from business entities and citizens into their circulation, banks develop and implement a whole range of activities.
-So, first of all, an important means of competition between banks for attracting resources is the interest rate policy, because the amount of income on invested funds serves as a significant incentive for customers to place their temporarily free funds in deposits (deposits).
+In order to attract funds from business entities and citizens into their circulation, banks develop and implement a whole range of measures.
+Thus, first of all, an important means of competition between banks for attracting resources is the interest rate policy, because the amount of income on invested funds serves as a significant incentive for clients to place their temporarily free funds in deposits.

-The level of interest rates on deposits (deposits) is set by each commercial bank independently, focusing on the refinancing rate of the Bank of Russia and the state of the money market, as well as based on the provisions of its own deposit policy.
-First of all, the level of interest rate on deposit (deposit) operations of banks depends on the type of deposits (deposits).
-As a rule, on demand deposits, characterized by the instability of the balance, high mobility and mobility, minimum interest rates are set.
+The level of interest rates on deposits is set by each commercial bank independently with a focus on the refinancing rate of the Bank of Russia and the state of the money market, as well as based on the provisions of its own deposit policy.
+First of all, the level of interest rates on deposit operations of banks depends on the type of deposits.
+As a rule, minimum interest rates are established for demand deposits, characterized by instability of the balance, high mobility and flexibility.

-When setting the interest rate on time deposits (deposits), the determining factor is the period for which the funds are placed: the longer the period, the higher the interest rate.
-An equally important factor is the amount of the deposit, and, therefore, the larger the amount of the deposit and the longer the period of its storage, the higher the interest rate on it, as a rule.
-An essential point is the frequency of payment of income on deposits (deposits).
-The interest rate on the deposit is inversely related to the frequency of payment of income, i.e. the less often they are made, the higher the level of the interest rate on the deposit (deposit) set by the bank.
-It should be noted that paying interest to banks at rates significantly higher than the economically justified level is not illegal.
-In this case, the material benefit received from the difference between the refinancing rate of the Central Bank of the Russian Federation and the credit institution's rate on specific deposits should be subject to income tax.
+When setting the interest rate on time deposits, the determining factor is the period for which the funds are placed: the longer the period, the higher the interest level.
+An equally important factor is the amount of the deposit, and, therefore, the larger the deposit amount and the longer its storage period, the higher the interest rate on it, as a rule.
+An important point is the frequency of payment of income on deposits.
+The interest rate on a deposit is inversely related to the frequency of income payments, i.e. the less often they are made, the higher the level of interest rate on the deposit set by the bank.
+It should be noted that paying banks interest at rates significantly higher than the economically justified level is not illegal.
+In this case, the material benefit received from the difference between the refinancing rate of the Central Bank of the Russian Federation and the credit institution’s rate on specific deposits must be subject to income tax.

-Payment of interest on a deposit (deposit) can be made:
+Payment of interest on a deposit can be made:

 · once a month;

-In order to stimulate the attraction of customer funds to time accounts in the bank, the conditions of deposits (deposits) may provide for the capitalization of interest.
-It is possible if the bank uses the compound interest technique when calculating income.
+In order to stimulate the attraction of client funds to fixed-term bank accounts, the terms of deposits may provide for the capitalization of interest.
+This is possible if the bank uses the compound interest technique when calculating income.

-The traditional type of calculation of income is simple interest, when the actual balance of the deposit is used as the basis for calculation, and, based on the interest rate stipulated by the agreement, the calculation and payment of income on the deposit take place with the established frequency.
-Another type of income calculation is compound interest (interest on interest).
-In this case, after the expiration of the settlement period, interest is accrued on the deposit amount, and the resulting amount is added to the deposit amount.
-Thus, in the next billing period, the interest rate is applied to the new deposit amount, which has increased by the amount of previously accrued income.
+The traditional type of calculation of income is simple interest, when the actual balance of the deposit is used as the basis for calculation, and, based on the interest rate stipulated in the agreement, the calculation and payment of income on the deposit occurs at specified intervals.
+Another type of income calculation is compound interest (calculating interest on interest).
+In this case, after the expiration of the billing period, interest is accrued on the deposit amount, and the resulting amount is added to the deposit amount.
+Thus, in the next billing period, the interest rate is applied to the new deposit amount, increased by the amount of previously accrued income.

-· provision of various types of services to depositor clients, including those of a non-banking nature (for example, elements of medical care; subscription to periodicals of economic literature; subscriptions for excursion services in museums, etc.);
+· provision of various services to depositor clients, including non-banking ones (for example, elements of medical care; subscriptions to periodicals of economic literature; subscriptions to excursion services in museums, etc.);

-In addition to a flexible interest rate policy in order to attract funds, banks must provide depositors with guarantees for the reliability of placing funds in deposits.
-In order to protect investors, depositors and provide them with guarantees of compensation of funds in the event of their bankruptcy, banks should create special deposit insurance funds both in a centralized and decentralized manner.
+In addition to a flexible interest rate policy, in order to attract funds, banks must provide depositors with guarantees of the reliability of placing funds in deposits.
+To ensure the protection of investors, depositors and provide them with guarantees of compensation in the event of bankruptcy, banks must create, both centrally and decentralized, special deposit insurance funds.

-Along with deposit insurance, it is important for depositors to have access to information about the activities of commercial banks and the guarantees they can provide.
-When deciding on the placement of available free funds, each creditor must be sufficiently informed about the financial condition of the bank in order to assess the risk of future investments.
-In this regard, invaluable assistance to depositors and investors can be provided by rating assessments of the activities of banks by special agencies and bureaus.
+Along with deposit insurance, the availability of information about the activities of commercial banks and the guarantees that they can provide is important for depositors.
+When deciding on the placement of available funds, each creditor must be sufficiently informed about the financial condition of the bank in order to assess the risk of future investments.
+In this regard, rating assessments of the activities of banks from special agencies and bureaus can provide invaluable assistance to depositors and investors.

-At the same time, it should be noted that banks must also provide comprehensive information about themselves (on the amount of authorized capital, equity, founders, development prospects, performance results, etc.) to their creditors and depositors.
+At the same time, it should be noted that banks must provide comprehensive information about themselves (about the amount of authorized capital, equity, founders, development prospects, performance results, etc.) to their creditors and depositors.
 This is especially true for individuals who choose banks to deposit their funds.
-Therefore, in the premises of a bank (branch, branch, additional office) accepting deposits from citizens, for the information of depositors, the following must be presented:
+Therefore, on the premises of a bank (branch, department, additional office) that accepts deposits from citizens, the following must be presented for the information of depositors:

-· a license from the Bank of Russia, which gives a particular bank the right to accept deposits from individuals either in rubles or in rubles and in foreign currency;
+· a license from the Bank of Russia, giving a specific bank the right to accept deposits from individuals either in rubles, or in rubles and in foreign currency;

 · auditor's report on the bank's annual report;

-· the bank's balance sheet as of the last reporting date and profit and loss statement according to the forms for publication in print;
+· bank balance sheet as of the last reporting date and profit and loss statement in forms for publication in the press;

-information on the conditions for providing and guaranteeing deposits by the bank;
+· information on the conditions for securing and guaranteeing deposits by the bank;

-Forms of documents required for registration of deposits and transactions with them;
+· forms of documents necessary for registering deposits and performing transactions on them;

-· information of the board of the bank (or other management bodies of the bank) on changes in the interest rate for certain types of deposits (indicating the reasons and terms for making changes to the conditions of deposits).
+· information from the bank's board (or other bank management bodies) about changes in the interest rate for certain types of deposits (indicating the reasons and timing of changes to the terms of deposits).

-The work of credit institutions to attract creditors' funds into their circulation is associated with certain risks, which they must take into account in their activities and be able to manage them in order to avoid negative consequences for liquidity and stability.
+The work of credit institutions to attract funds from creditors into their circulation is associated with certain risks that they must take into account in their activities and be able to manage them in order to avoid negative consequences for liquidity and stability.

-The Bank of Russia establishes for banks and monitors their compliance with certain restrictions on the amount of funds raised.
-In accordance with the latest instructions of the Bank of Russia, a procedure is established for determining the balances on demand accounts and fixed-term accounts of individuals and legal entities (with the exception of credit institutions) for their inclusion in the calculation (exclusion from the calculation) of the instant (H2), current (H3) and long-term liquidity (N4) of the bank Instruction of the Bank of Russia dated 16.01.2004.
+The Bank of Russia sets for banks and monitors their compliance with certain restrictions on the amount of funds raised.
+In accordance with the latest instructions of the Bank of Russia, a procedure is established for determining the amounts of balances on demand accounts and time accounts of individuals and legal entities (except for credit institutions) for their inclusion in the calculation (exclusion from the calculation) of the instantaneous (N2), current (N3) and long-term liquidity (N4) of the bank Instruction of the Bank of Russia dated January 16, 2004.
 No. 110-I.

-The Ordinance establishes that banks independently determine the appropriateness of using the values of the minimum aggregate balances for calculating liquidity ratios.
+The Directive establishes that banks independently determine the advisability of using minimum aggregate balances to calculate liquidity ratios.

-It should be noted that not the entire amount of the funds of its clients attracted by the bank can act as resources for its active operations.
-Part of the funds raised in the amount established by the Board of Directors of the Bank of Russia is subject to mandatory deposit on a separate account with the Bank of Russia.
-Required reserves are deposited with the Bank of Russia in accordance with Bank of Russia Regulation No. 255-P dated March 20, 2000 “On Required Reserves”.
-The Bank of Russia forms the obligatory reserve fund of the credit and banking system of the state.
-It can be used to provide credit assistance to commercial banks by the Bank of Russia in various ways, for settlements with depositors and creditors in the event of bankruptcy of a credit institution.
+It should be noted that not the entire amount of funds attracted by the bank from its clients can act as resources for its active operations.
+Part of the raised funds in the amounts established by the Board of Directors of the Bank of Russia is subject to mandatory deposit in a separate account with the Bank of Russia.
+Depositing of required reserves with the Bank of Russia is carried out in accordance with the Regulation of the Bank of Russia dated March 20, 200 No. 255-P “On Mandatory Reserves”.
+The Bank of Russia forms a mandatory reserve fund for the state's credit and banking system.
+It can be used to provide credit assistance to commercial banks from the Bank of Russia in various options, for settlements with depositors and creditors in the event of bankruptcy of a credit institution.

 By changing the norms of required reserves, the Bank of Russia influences the credit policy of commercial banks, and, accordingly, the state of the money supply in circulation.
-For example, a decrease in the mandatory reserve requirements for funds attracted by banks allows them to use the generated resources in their turnover to a greater extent, i.e. increase credit investments in the national economy, and vice versa.
-Required reserves (reserve requirements) are a mechanism for regulating the overall liquidity of the banking system, used to control monetary aggregates by reducing the money multiplier.
+For example, reducing the mandatory reserve requirements for funds attracted by banks allows them to more fully use the generated resources in their turnover, i.e. increase credit investments in the national economy, and vice versa.
+Mandatory reserves (reserve requirements) are a mechanism for regulating the overall liquidity of the banking system, used to control monetary aggregates by reducing the money multiplier.

-The obligation to fulfill reserve requirements arises for a commercial bank from the moment it receives a license from the Bank of Russia for the right to perform the relevant banking operations.
+The obligation to fulfill reserve requirements arises for a commercial bank from the moment it receives a license from the Bank of Russia for the right to carry out the relevant banking operations.

-Required reserve ratios are set by the Bank of Russia for a certain period of time and may be reviewed periodically, but they cannot exceed 20% of a credit institution's liabilities.
-It should be noted that the norms of required reserves can be differentiated depending on the timing of raising funds, their types (cash of legal entities or individuals), the currency of the deposit.
-Usually, the highest reserve ratio is set for demand accounts, since the client can withdraw his funds from them at any time.
+Required reserve standards are established by the Bank of Russia for a certain period of time and may be periodically revised, but they cannot exceed 20% of the credit institution's liabilities.
+It should be noted that required reserve ratios may vary depending on the timing of raising funds, their types (funds of legal entities or individuals), and the currency of the deposit.
+Typically, the highest reserve ratio is set for demand accounts, since the client can withdraw his funds from them at any time.

-The stages of the formation of a savings policy are shown in Figure 4.
+The stages of savings policy formation are presented in Figure 4.

 Monitoring is a necessary tool for assessing and managing the quality of banking activities in the savings market.
-It is thanks to monitoring that the commercial bank and supervisory authorities can evaluate the results of the deposit policy pursued by the bank, which is extremely important in the development of monetary policy and other market regulation instruments, as well as to prevent crisis situations in the banking system associated with the loss of customer confidence in financial and commercial institutions.
+It is thanks to monitoring that the commercial bank itself and supervisory authorities can evaluate the results of the bank’s deposit policy, which is extremely important when developing monetary policy and other market regulation instruments, as well as for preventing crisis situations in the banking system associated with the loss of customer confidence in the financial sector. commercial institutions.

-Next, we consider the stages of formation of the deposit policy of a commercial bank.
-It is very important to study the formation and implementation of the deposit policy mechanism of a commercial bank, since the successful fulfillment of the goals and objectives that are set for the bank in the process of developing and implementing a deposit policy largely depends on the effectiveness of its functioning.
+Next, we will consider the stages of formation of the deposit policy of a commercial bank.
+It is very important to study the issues of formation and implementation of the deposit policy mechanism of a commercial bank, since the successful implementation of the goals and objectives that are set for the bank in the process of developing and implementing a deposit policy largely depends on the effectiveness of its functioning.

-Based on the analysis of the current practice of behavior of banks in deposit operations, a scheme for the formation of the deposit policy of a commercial bank is proposed, which is shown in Figure 5.
+Based on an analysis of the current practice of how banks behave in deposit operations, a scheme for forming the deposit policy of a commercial bank is proposed, which is presented in Figure 5.

 Figure 5 Scheme of formation of the deposit policy of a commercial bank

-Each of the stages of the formation of the deposit policy of a commercial bank is closely related to the others and is mandatory for the formation of an optimal deposit policy and the correct organization of the deposit process.
-In this regard, the following areas of the deposit policy of a commercial bank can be distinguished:
+Each of the stages in the formation of a commercial bank’s deposit policy is closely related to the others and is mandatory for the formation of an optimal deposit policy and the correct organization of the deposit process.
+In this regard, the following directions of the deposit policy of a commercial bank can be distinguished:

 Optimization of deposit and loan portfolio management;

-An analysis of the current practice shows that the formation of the deposit base of any commercial bank, as a complex and time-consuming process, is associated with a large number of problems, both subjective and objective.
+An analysis of current practice shows that the formation of the deposit base of any commercial bank, as a complex and labor-intensive process, is associated with a large number of problems of both a subjective and objective nature.

-1) scale of activity and weak capital base of Russian commercial banks;
+1) the scale of activity and the weak capital base of Russian commercial banks;

-2) the lack of interest of the bank's management in attracting funds from customers, especially the population, which is dictated by the tactical and strategic goals and objectives of the bank;
+2) lack of interest of the bank’s management in attracting funds from clients, especially the population, which is dictated by the tactical and strategic goals and objectives of the bank;

 3) insufficient level and quality of top and middle management;

-5) shortcomings in the organization of the deposit process: the absence of an appropriate department in the bank, or a low level of marketing research on the deposit market, a limited range of deposit services offered, etc.
+5) shortcomings in the organization of the deposit process: the absence of an appropriate department in the bank, or the low level of marketing research of the deposit market, a limited range of deposit services offered, etc.

-1) direct and indirect impact of the state and state bodies;
+1) direct and indirect influence of the state and government bodies;

-2) the impact of macroeconomics, the impact of global financial markets on the state of the Russian money market;
+2) the influence of macroeconomics, the impact of world financial markets on the state of the Russian money market;

 3) interbank competition;